foxcodenine/tutorials/udemy_courses/the-complete-javascript-course-2022/Final_Project/007_forkify/notes__.md

 to install parcel2 you need to upgrade your node js to  verstion 16

-Simples way to install npm on ubuntu or fedora is trough apt and dnf and the update it:
+Simples way to install npm on ubuntu or fedora is trough apt and dnf and the update it and the upgraded to v16:

     $ sudo apt install npm
     or